Dkhodos/java_tic_tac_toe/README.md

 ## Tic Tac Toe Game

 Tic Tac Toe is a well-known game where two players, often denoted as 'X' and 'O', take turns marking spaces in a 4x4 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
-This implementation of the Tic Tac Toe game provides an AI opponent, using the Minimax algorithm with memoization, to make it a challenging game for the user.
+This implementation of the Tic Tac Toe game provides an AI opponent, using the Minimax algorithm to make it a challenging game for the user.
 - Full assignment can be found [here](/static/assigment.pdf).

 ## Project Structure: